khadija-ashraf/LeetCodePopular/src/hashtable/detectDuplicate/README.md

 This `nums[i]` is the current num and the `nums[j]`s is a num already in the window.

 > Check if there’s an element within `valueDiff` difference inside a sliding window of size `indexDiff`.
-> This is known as a range query — and solving this efficiently is what makes this problem tricky.
+This is known as a range query.

+   <ins>What is a Range Query?</ins>

+   You’re iterating through nums, and for every nums[i], you want to ask:

+“Is there any number in the previous k elements such that |nums[i] - that_number| <= t?”

+This can be rewritten as: